-On October 12, 2022, we effected a 50 for 1 reverse stock split.
-One share of common stock was issued for every 50 shares of issued and outstanding, fractional shares were settled in cash and adjustment made for 50 shares of rounding.
+On October 12, 2022, the Company effected a 50 for 1 reverse stock split.
+One share of common stock was issued for every 50 shares of issued and outstanding common stock, and fractional shares were settled in cash.
 All references to share and per share amounts (excluding authorized shares) in the condensed consolidated financial statements and accompanying notes have been retroactively restated to for the reverse split.